Bira/octopus-carnival/_drafts/wir-mm-4e-boar.md

 ## Encounters and Final Impressions

 The suggested encounter is level 5, a dire boar and a party of 5 orc regulars (1 shaman, 4 berserkers).
-Since none of the orcs are level 6+, it's likely none of them are riding the boar.
+Having one of the berserkers ride the boar will give you the most bang for the buck when it comes to charging attacks.

 The most awesome thing for me here was the bit about dwarven boar cavalry.
 I'm really tempted to stat up a unit of level 6 dwarven knights riding dire